bougioukas/musicolor/README.md

 # musicolor
-An R package with color scales to be used in ggplot generated from music album covers
+Color scales to be used in ggplot generated from music album covers

 ## Overview